top of page

 Weatherization and Energy Audits

 The DOE is also a major player in national policy on weatherization assistance and energy audits, including setting standards that direct how federal funding from the Weatherization Assistance Program can be used by states.
-Very little had been done to address how wood stoves fit into weatherization and energy audit programs prior to summer 2021, which is when the Alliance started calling on the DOE to recognize the importance of wood heating, particularly in rural areas, and the dangers and missed opportunities to not including wood heating appliances.
+Very little had been done to address how wood stoves fit into weatherization and energy audit programs prior to summer 2021, which is when the Alliance started calling on the DOE to recognize the importance of wood heating, particularly in rural areas, and the dangers and missed opportunities of not including wood heating appliances.
 In October 2021, we re-emphasized the ways in which DOE weatherization guidance for stoves was lacking and provided a visual guide to wood stove inspections for energy auditors.
+In December 2021, a new Weatherization Program Notice arrived from the Weatherization Assistance Program.
+This notice reinforced the way in which wood stoves should be treated in an energy audit, with quotes from page 2 and page 4 of the WPN 22-7 Table of Issues below:

 bottom of page